 , the "amount" string is added to the query without being escaped?

-So if you have a report where you sum parama["col"], you're in trouble.
+So if you have a report where you call the sum

 Here's an example IRB session, showing the consequences of passing untrusted input into the sum method: